Tom Landry

-Thomas Wade Landry (/ˈlændri/ LAN-dree; September 11, 1924 – February 12, 2000) was an American professional football coach, player, and World War II veteran.
+Thomas Wade Landry (/ˈlændri/ LAN-dree; September 11, 1924 – February 12, 2000) was an American professional football coach, player, and World War II bomber pilot.
 Regarded as one of the greatest head coaches of all time, he was the first head coach of the Dallas Cowboys in the National Football League (NFL), a position he held for 29 seasons.
 During his coaching career, he created many new formations and methods, such as the now default 4–3 defense that is used by a majority of teams in the NFL, and the "flex defense" system made famous by the "Doomsday Defense" squads he built during his tenure with the Cowboys.
 His 29 consecutive years from 1960 to 1988 as the coach of one team is an NFL record, (Note: George Halas served as head coach of the Chicago Bears for a total of 40 years in four different stints of ten years each.) along with his 20 consecutive winning seasons, which is considered to be his most impressive professional accomplishment.

 In addition to his record 20 consecutive winning seasons from 1966 to 1985, Landry won two Super Bowl titles in Super Bowl VI and XII, five NFC titles, and 13 divisional titles.
 He compiled a 270–178–6 record, the fifth-most wins all-time for an NFL coach, and his 20 career playoff victories are the third-most of any coach in NFL history.
 Landry was also named the NFL Coach of the Year in 1966 and the NFC Coach of the Year in 1975.

 From 1966 to 1982, a span of 17 years, Dallas played in 12 NFL or NFC Championship games.
 Furthermore, the Cowboys appeared in 10 NFC Championship games in the 13-year span from 1970 to 1982.
-Leading the Cowboys to three Super Bowl appearances in four years between 1975 and 1978, and five in nine years between 1970 and 1978, along with being on television more than any other NFL team, resulted in the Cowboys receiving the label of "America's Team", a title Landry did not appreciate because he felt it would bring on extra motivation from the rest of the league to compete with the Cowboys.
+Leading the Cowboys to three Super Bowl appearances in four years between 1975 and 1978, and five in nine years between 1970 and 1978, along with being on television more than any other NFL team, resulted in the Cowboys receiving the label of "America's Team", a title he did not appreciate because he felt it would bring on extra motivation from the rest of the league to compete with the Cowboys.
 He was inducted into the Pro Football Hall of Fame in 1990 as a head coach.